-Add one finely diced jalapeno.
-The original recipe called for two jalapeno peppers, and even though the friends we had over for dinner are Hispanic and are used to eating hot, spicy foods, I thought two might be too much for their young children.
+Add shredded gruyere cheese and one finely diced jalapeno.
+The original recipe called for two jalapeno peppers.
+Even though the friends we had over for dinner are Hispanic and are used to eating hot, spicy foods, I thought two might be too much for their young children.
 I’m glad I stopped at one jalapeno pepper.
 Because I diced it fine, it permeated the cornbread quite well!
 So these corn sticks had plenty of heat with just one jalapeno.

 For cast-iron pans I recommend that you either coat them really well with cooking spray or well-oil them.

-They popped out of the pan quite easily.
+Bacon Jalapeno Cornbread popped out of the cast-iron pans quite easily.